Deep-MI/FastSurfer/FastSurferCNN/README.md

 The output will be saved in ./data/subject1/aparc.DKTatlas+aseg.deep.mgz.

 ### Example Command Evaluation whole directory
-To run the network on all subjects MRI-volumes in ./data, change into the *src* directory and run the following command:
+To run the network on all subjects MRI-volumes in ./data, change into the *FastSurferCNN* directory and run the following command:

 ```
 python3 eval.py --i_dir ../data \